Lizzo wows in orange, Doja Cat dons black Latex at Grammys

 NEW YORK (AP) — Lizzo wowed in a bright orange Dolce & Gabbana robe adorned with flowers and a huge hood as the wild and wacky Grammys red carpet did not disappoint Sunday.
 Tattered streetwear, T-shirts and denim mixed with blinged-out couture, wild patterns and plenty of skin.

 Lizzo walked gingerly as she navigated a heavy, long train that left her with little peripheral vision.
-After awhile, she dropped her robe to her shoulders to reveal a busty sequin gown underneath in a softer orange.
+After awhile, she dropped her robe to her shoulders to reveal a busty sequin corset gown underneath in a softer orange.

 “Lizzo is a floral garden fantasy in her ruffle orange 3D robe and matching corset dress underneath,” said Holly Katz, a stylist and host of the Fashion Crimes podcast.
 “And we love to hear her roar!”

+Taylor Swift, perhaps channeling her Midnights era, wore a two-piece sparkly skirt set with a high-neck, long-sleeve crop top.
+It was midnight blue.
+She added statement diamond earrings, her hair in an updo.

 The marathon carpet kicked off with some notable looks.
 Doja Cat, always pushing her fashion envelope, showed up in a Latex, one-shoulder and skintight black gown with long matching gloves from Atelier Versace.
-Bebe Rexha sizzled in hot pink with twists from head to toe and a va-va-voom halter bodice.
+Bebe Rexha sizzled in hot pink with twists from head to toe and a va-va-voom halter bodice, proving that Barbiecore is going strong.
+The look was Moschino by Jeremy Scott.

 There were golden crowns (Matt B), glittery mouth bling (Alligator Jesus) and epic tattoos (Alisha Gaddis).
 And just about every hue on the color wheel was represented.